browndeer/coprthr/doc/coprthr_api_ref/coprthr_api_ref.md

 ## Overview

-The COPRTHR/dev API is the lowest-level API for accessing a co-processor device, and is therefore expectd to be quite primitive.
+The COPRTHR/dev API is the lowest-level API for accessing a co-processor device, and is therefore expected to be quite primitive.
 All calls are blocking with operations immediately and without any dependencies.
 In order to ensure the safe execution of these operations, the programmer should first acquire a lock on the device.
 There is no requirement implied by the API for all devices